Welcome to Mannix

 Social gatherings during this period are to occur off campus.
 The College adheres to an SWOTVAC/exam curfew schedule.
 Details of this schedule (expectations etc.) is provided at the end of each semester.

 17.7 Glass Containers

-As a means to enhance safety around College, only non – glass containers can be used within the College (except in the dining room and bedrooms).
+As a means to enhance safety around College, only non – glass containers can be used within the College (except in the Dining Hall and bedrooms).
 Therefore no glass vessels are allowed in common areas of the College e.g. student common rooms, Junior Common Room, courtyards, passageways, sports court etc. Failure to follow this guideline will result in warnings and/or further disciplinary action.

 Your care, support and development is our priority.